2006 Toyota Prius Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2006 Toyota Prius
+A guide to repairs, service, and maintenance costs for your 2006 Toyota Prius

 The fuel gauge may read incorrectly.
 Our technicians tell us there is a recalibration procedure which should be performed to correct this issue.